MihaiUdvar/MihaiUdvar/README.md

 <h1 align="center">Hi 👋, I'm Mihai</h1>
 <h3 align="center">Front-End Developer | Web Developer</h3>

-I'm a dedicated and fast-learning professional eager to perfect myself as a front-enddeveloper for the imminent technological future.
+I'm a dedicated and fast-learning professional eager to perfect myself as a front-end developer for the imminent technological future.
 I am passionate about user-friendlyand value-adding solutions.
 My streghts are communication and teamwork.
 In addition,I'm an experienced engineer with good technical understanding of small and large projects.

 - 🔭 I’m currently learning ReactJS